Mercedes-Benz GLE vs Genesis GV80 Coupe

 Feature Showdown

-The Mercedes-Benz GLE features a 12.3-inch touchscreen, while the Genesis GV80 Coupe gets a 27-inch display.
+The Mercedes-Benz GLE features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Genesis GV80 Coupe gets a 14.5-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Mercedes-Benz GLE stands out with Burmester audio that you will not find on the Genesis GV80 Coupe.
 The Genesis GV80 Coupe counters with ventilated seats and Bang & Olufsen audio.
 Which feature set matters more depends on your daily routine and priorities.